Why Do We Need Voice Authentication: Its Advantages and Disadvantages

 Voice biometrics is not suited for use in extreme environments.
 They may not be accurate if a person’s voice is distorted by environmental conditions, such as wind or background noise.

-Voice biometrics has a lot of potential.
+Voice authentication has a lot of potential.
 They offer an alternative to fingerprint and iris scanning, which can be used when collecting or scanning a person’s physical data is difficult.

 However, the technology is not yet mature and may have some limitations.
 Considering these factors is important before choosing voice biometrics for a specific use case.